Which flooring is right for you?

-Finally, it’s a good idea to keep any leftover planks and skirting board after installation in case any repairs are required later.
+Finally, it’s a good idea to keep any leftover planks and skirting boards after installation in case any repairs are required later.

-Moisture migrates from the bottom to the surface, this takes time.
-For new concrete floors, you should always lay an underlay on the concrete floor before installing the Floorbit laminate planks.
+Moisture migrates from the bottom to the surface, and this takes time.
+For new concrete floors, you should always lay an underlay on the concrete floor before installing the Ultraboden 8.5mm.
 Use Floorbit underlays to avoid problems later on.